magedabdelsalam/employee-tracker/README.md

 1. Make sure you have nodejs and npm installed on your local machine
 1. Clone this repo onto your local machine
 2. Open your command line and cd to the cloned folder
-3. Run "npm install" to install all dependences
+3. Run `npm install` to install all dependences
+4. Go into the db folder `cd db`
+5. Run `mysql -u root -p` then `source schema.sql` to create database and then `source schema.sql` to insert defined entries
 4. Done!
+You're ready to use the app.
 ## Usage
-node server.js
+`node server.js`
 ## Credits
 * Maged Abdelsalam
 ## Questions